 Solution Controls has a diverse team of electrical design specialists, project managers, assemblers, and quality assurance to excel beyond the requirements of a successful control panel integration.

-Additionally, our new office and assembly shop allows us to:
+Our new office and assembly shop boasts us to:

-We’ve also added the capability to design, manufacture and install custom switchgear assemblies and other medium voltage products.
-Our team are experts in:
+In addition to our expertise in control panel integration, we have also added the capability to design, manufacture, and install custom switchgear assemblies and other medium-voltage products

 Solution Controls has a reputation for providing excellent custom panels on short notice.
 We embody the following: